owncloud/music/README.md

 #### SMB shares

 The Music app may be unable to extract metadata of the files residing on a SMB share.
 This is because, on some system configurations, it is not possible to use `fseek()` function to seek within the remote files on the SMB share.
 The `getID3` library used for metadata extraction depends on `fseek()` and will fail on such systems.
+If the metadata extraction fails, the Music app falls back to deducing the track names from the file names and the album names from the folder names.
 Whether or not the probelm exists on a system, may depend on the details of the SMB support library on the host computer and the remote computer providing the share.

 ## Development